shubhm-agrwl/dataStructures-algorithms/README.md

 #Problem 4:
 There are two sorted arrays nums1 and nums2 of size m and n respectively.
 Find the median of the two sorted arrays.
 The overall run time complexity should be O(log(m+n)).

+#Problem 5:
+Given a string s, find the longest palindromic substring in s.
+You may assume that the maximum length of s is 1000.

+#Problem 6:
+The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows (you may want to display this pattern in a fixed font for better legibility)